jpcarverhill/jpcarverhill/README.md

 ### About me [(LinkedIn)](https://www.linkedin.com/in/jonathancarverhill/ "LinkedIn")

-I am a Senior Associate in the Innovation & Data team at PwC, where I leverage my expertise in programming and technology implementation to advance financial applications.
-With a Master of Science in Financial Technology from Imperial College Business School, I specialize in harnessing the power of data, statistical models, and machine learning to drive impactful results.
+Jonathan is a Quantitative Strategist at Deutsche Bank, specializing in full-stack software development to enhance and support the bank’s risk management capabilities.
+With a strong foundation in quantitative analysis and technology, he bridges the gap between complex financial models and robust, scalable software solutions.
+Jonathan is passionate about leveraging innovative tools to drive efficiency and accuracy in risk management processes.

-My approach is detail-oriented and rooted in honesty, respect, and a commitment to excellence.
-I thrive on challenges and view them as opportunities for significant breakthroughs.
-Dedicated to making a meaningful difference, I continually seek opportunities that align with my passion for driving innovation and positive change within the broader community.
+### Experience 💼

-### Current 💼
+* Quantitative Strategist at Deutsche Bank
 * Innovation & Data (Advanced Analytics) Senior Associate at PwC

 ### Education 🎓
 * MSc Financial Technology at Imperial College Business School
-* BEng Electrical & Electronics Engineering at University of Surrey
+* BEng Electrical & Electronics Engineering at the University of Surrey

 ### Interest 👨‍💻
 * Programming and technology implementation for financial applications